RB20 Intake Manifolds

 The PnT Performance RB20 intake manifolds perform well in cold and warm weather environments and are a sure fire way to improve power production in the higher RPM range.

 - Includes water lines

 - Works with OEM idle air control valve, fuel rail, and throttle body.

 - Current pricing: $649.00 to $1,000

 It is worth noting that the RB20 intake manifold has been proven up to 400+ horsepower in both motorsports and in street cars.
-The likelyhood of the OEM intake manifold reducing your power output is highly unlikely, unless you are making a signficant amount of horsepower and/or running copious amounts of boost.
+The likelihood of the OEM intake manifold reducing your power output is highly unlikely unless you are making a significant amount of horsepower and/or running copious amounts of boost.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.